The History of Bobotie

 Although the origins of bobotie are rumoured to have Dutch roots – with the earliest recipe apparently recorded in a Dutch cookbook in 1609 – no name has been attached to this recipe.
 Regarding the nomenclature, it’s believed that the dish was named ‘bobotie’ because it is reminiscent of the traditional Javanese dish, bobotok, which incorporates fresh coconut flesh, vegetables, meat or fish steamed in banana leaves.
 Although bobotok and bobotie taste nothing alike, the appearance of the meat is similar.

 Interestingly, it is believed that the Dutch version originally used lemon leaves.
-The more popular and current version uses bay leaves – a significant spice in Indonesian and Eastern cooking – but were considered a ‘poor’ ingredient.
+The more popular and current version uses bay leaves – a significant spice in Indonesian and Eastern cooking, but was previously considered a ‘poor’ ingredient.
 Bay leaves and curry powder were incorporated to season the meat base of the dish, normally leftover meat and day-old bread is repurposed.
 Traditionally, the meat would be seasoned with lemon rind and lemon leaves.
 Mutton or pork was also commonly incorporated in bobotie, and while there is a large Muslim community in Indonesia, there are also non-Muslim communities that eat pork.

 Today, bobotie is more commonly made with ground beef and lamb.